eclipse-theia/theia-cloud/README.md

 We offer a helm chart at <https://github.com/eclipsesource/theia-cloud-helm> which may be used to install Theia Cloud.
 Please check our getting started guides below as well, which will explain the possible values in more detail.

+We offer three charts:

+* `theia-cloud-base` installs cluster wide resources that may be reused by multiple Theia Cloud installations in different namespaces
+* `theia-cloud-crds` (starting with version 0.8.1) installs the custom resource definitions for Theia Cloud and migration servers for older custom resources.
+This may be reused by multiple Theia Cloud installations in different namespaces.
+* `theia-cloud` installs the Theia Cloud operators, service, and landing-page.
+It depends on the two above charts.

+Starting with version 0.8.1 you may use helm upgrade to update to newer Theia Cloud version.\
+Older versions (before the introduction of `theia-cloud-crds`) require a manual uninstall and reinstall as well as a manual CRD upgrade step.

 ```bash
 helm repo add theia-cloud-remote https://github.eclipsesource.com/theia-cloud-helm
 helm repo update